oVirt/ovirt-site/source/feature/pkireduce.html.md

 Implementation should support several keys at each side to allow flexibility of several managers / fail over.

+During migrationCreate engine will send the public key of the other side to each of the nodes, to enable status exchange.

 #### Optional Enhancement

 In order to support SSL termination proxy [Not supported right now, and unlikely that it will], another layer of authentication is required.